NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 Terraform will perform the following actions:

-  # netapp-ontap_storage_volume.volume1 will be destroyed
+  # netapp-ontap_volume.volume1 will be destroyed
-  - resource "netapp-ontap_storage_volume" "volume1" {
+  - resource "netapp-ontap_volume" "volume1" {
       - aggregates      = [
           - {
               - name = "aggr2" -> null